 - Time-saving - enter your information once, use it many times

 - Record your academic and professonal development, including grants, biographical sketches, presentations, publications, awards, and much more

 - Quickly summarize your accomplishments in various formats - CV/resume templates, lists of presentations, publications, or grants

-Click here to launch Academic iNDex.
+Click here to learn and launch Academic iNDex.

 - Writing or updating your CV and/or resume

 - Cover Letters

 An Individual Development Plan (IDP) is a great tool to help postdocs define their career goals and explore career options.

 In 2003, the Federation of American Societies for Experimental Biology (FASEB) put together an IDP template for postdocs in the sciences.
 Building on that template, Science Careers, FASEB, AAAS, and several other organizations came together and created this free online career planning tool specifically for graduate students and postdocs. myIDP takes a postdoc through four steps 1) self-evaluation of skills, values, and interests, 2) exploring and evaluating career opportunities and identifying career options, 3) setting career development goals & 4) implementing a plan of action. myIDP also allows users to share their IDP or portions of their IDP with their mentors.